The Guidance Tag

 - and organize options in bullet lists.

-Repeating a common update style
+Reusing a preferred update style

 What happens during processing

-When Ghostwriter encounters a supported file:
+When Ghostwriter encounters a supported file in scope:

 - the file is checked against the active scan rules,